sdinteractive/SomethingDigital_Modal/README.md

 Install the module, add your markup to a static block (set as a "modal" through the system configuration), and it handles the rest.

 The module includes a number of configuration options so that its behavior can easily be tweaked from the backend and it uses a simple markup convention to do its magic.
+It does not load any additional libraries and leverages the Window.js library that is included with Magento.

 SomethingDigital_Modal was specifically crafted to handle email collection modals.